kelseamann/semantic-UI/codemod/README.md

 **Components Not Currently Supported:**
 - CodeEditor - Not currently supported (may be added in the future)

+**Component Nesting Restrictions:**
+- Content - PatternFly recommends using the `component` prop (e.g., `component="h1"`) instead of nesting other components within `<Content>`.
+The codemod will add semantic attributes to Content components, but developers should follow PatternFly's nesting guidelines.

 ## Supported PatternFly Packages